jessicarush/react-notes/nextjs_app_router.md

 }
 ```

-I did try to import the `NotFound` compoent from `not-found.js`, but it did not work.
+I did try to import the `NotFound` component from `not-found.js`, but it did not work.

 To pre-render static pages (like default `getStaticPaths` with `fallback: false`), you would create and export a special function called `generateStaticParams`.